isomerpages/govtech-gobusiness-main/_browse-ipservices/Strategy-and-Management/IP-Audit.md

 ## IP audit services

-The importance and advantages of ntangible assets are often overlooked.
+The importance and advantages of intangible assets are often overlooked.
 For example, the iconic Apple logo carries huge brand value and serves as a key driver for Apple’s success, yet it does not appear in the company’s balance sheet.
 Conducting an intellectual property (IP) audit can help you identify and assess these invaluable resources.

 ### What is an IP audit?